stackbit-projects/cool-spruce-11578/content/_index.md

 sections:
   - type: hero_section
     title: Website Design & Marketing Agency
-    subtitle: 'Business doesn''t pay for website success, they pay for website failure.'
+    subtitle: 'Businesses do not pay for website success, they pay for website failure.'
     actions:
       - label: Learn More
         url: /features